Keio University

 Keio University alumni.
 Specialization: Social Informatics, Econometrics

-Modern society is facing unprecedented social changes due to the rapid advancement of information technology.
-For example, if you pick up a smartphone, news flows in instantly through social media, and we have entered an "era of universal media" where anyone can disseminate information.
-While our lives have become significantly more convenient, the negative impacts of misinformation and online harassment on society are becoming more serious.
-My research shows that misinformation can easily change the minds of the fluid support base, which often constitutes the majority, and can influence elections.
-Discourse posted on social media spreads in an instant, affecting even democracy.
+Modern society is facing unprecedented changes due to the rapid advancement of information technology.
+For example, by picking up a smartphone, news flows in instantly through social media, and we have entered an "era of universal media" where anyone can disseminate information.
+While our lives have become significantly more convenient, the negative impact of misinformation and online slander on society is becoming more serious.
+My research shows that misinformation can easily change the minds of the fluid support base that makes up the majority, potentially influencing elections.
+Discourse posted on social media spreads in an instant, impacting even democracy.

-I believe the mission of a researcher is to "contribute to the maximization of social welfare as the sum of people's quality of life and happiness."
-To achieve this, I believe it is important to circulate three activities: utilizing insights from academic research, providing input for policy-making, and disseminating information widely to society.
-In fact, I aim to realize a better society by linking results obtained through joint research with companies and the government to policy recommendations, while simultaneously spreading them to society through media and books.
+I believe the mission of a researcher is to "contribute to the maximization of social welfare as the sum of people's quality of life and sense of happiness."
+To achieve this, I believe it is important to circulate three activities: utilizing findings from academic research, providing input for policy planning, and disseminating information widely to society.
+In practice, I aim to realize a better society by linking results obtained through joint research with companies and the government to policy recommendations, while simultaneously spreading them to society through media and books.

 While advancements in information technology enrich our daily lives, they also cause many challenges.
 Technologies such as AI are advancing rapidly, and in the future, our connections will become closer and more expansive.
-As a researcher, I want to build a richer future for the information society by moving back and forth between academia and practice, providing evidence-based solutions to increasingly complex social structures.
+As a researcher, I want to build a richer future for the information society by providing evidence-based solutions to complex social structures while moving back and forth between academia and practice.

 *Affiliations and titles are as of the time of publication.